romano21A/trizen-pac/README.md

 # trizen-pac

-**trizen** wrapper to mimic yaourts search feature Forked from [XenGi's pac for **pacaur**](https://github.com/XenGi/pac)
+**trizen** wrapper to mimic yaourts search feature\
+Forked from [XenGi's pac for **pacaur**](https://github.com/XenGi/pac)

-To keep compatability with the original pac, the command for trizen-pac is `tpac`.
+To keep compatibility with the original pac, the command for trizen-pac is `tpac`.
-If you want to use `pac`, just use an alias.
+Define an alias if you want to use `pac`.

 trizen-pac takes your arguments and just gives them to trizen.
 Additionally it adds a few useful arguments and if none are given except a search pattern it mimics the search function of yaourt and gives you a list of results.
 Then you just